juanmartinez890/free-ebay-templates/README.md

 ### Advanced Usage

 After installation, run `npm install` and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

-#### Gulp Tasks

-- `gulp` the default task that builds everything
-- `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
-- `gulp sass` compiles SCSS files into CSS
-- `gulp minify-css` minifies the compiled CSS file
-- `gulp minify-js` minifies the themes JS file
-- `gulp copy` copies dependencies from node_modules to the vendor directory

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-clean-blog/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/).

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About